We are committed to community organizing, civic engagement, and civic education to

 Executive Director (Founder)

-Sasha L. Legette Founded Pure Justice in the Fall of 2015 and currently serves as the President, Chair of the Criminal Justice Reform Initiative, and Social Justice Advocacy Coordinator for the organization.
+Sasha L. Legette Founded Pure Justice in the Fall of 2015 and currently serves as the Executive Director, Policy Analyst, and Chief Programming Officer for the organization.

 Previously, Legette served as a Federal Government Professor at Tarrant County College in Arlington, Texas, where her students are engaged in learning the legislative process and the impact legislation has on society.
 She is a graduate of the University of Georgia School of Law, where she obtained her Juris Doctorate and Clark Atlanta University where she obtained her Bachelor’s of Art in Political Science.